top of page

 Brown University

-The shooting occurred about 4:05 p.m.
-Saturday inside the Barus and Holley Engineering Building, where students were attending a final review session ahead of examinations.
-The gunman, described in early reports as wearing dark clothing, opened fire inside a classroom before fleeing the scene.
+The mass shooting occurred about 4:05 p.m.
+Saturday inside the Barus and Holley Engineering Building, where students were attending a final exam review session.
+A gunman opened fire in a classroom, killing two Brown University students and injuring nine others before fleeing the scene.

 You can support Minority Reporter for only $20/year and receive digital copies of our weekly print edition sent directly to your inbox